Location Chiro, Ethiopia

 Due to funder restrictions, support for accompanying partners/dependents is not available for this placement.

-The Growing Nutrition for Mothers and Children (GROW) project in Ethiopia is an initiative to address undernutrition in women of reproductive age and children under five years of age.
-GROW is a partnership among Care Canada, Cuso International, and McGill University.
-In Ethiopia the project will be implemented in East and West Harrarghe Administrative Zones of Oromia Regional State and ----- Administrative Zone of Afar Regional State.
+Do you have the skills to help address undernutrition for women of reproductive age and children under five years old?
+The Growing Nutrition for Mothers and Children (GROW) project is a partnership among Care Canada, Cuso International, and McGill University.
 The implementation of the project will be led by Care Ethiopia in close partnership with the government of Ethiopia Ministry of Health, Regional Health Bureaus of Oromia and Afar Regional States.
 Cuso International Ethiopia Country Program Office will be involved in deploying volunteers to strengthen the institutional nutrition capacity of the different sectors involved in the implementation of the project.
 The project is funded by Global Affairs Canada.

 As a volunteer, you will: